RSE-Sheffield/qsafeexec-rpm/README.md

-# RPM packaging of Son of Grid Engine's safe_exec wrapper
+# gowdlerize: sanitise environments when running binaries with elevated privileges and user-supplied environments

-`qsafeexec`: statically-linked wrapper for dynamicly linked executables that must be run with elevated privileges.
+This is a statically-linked wrapper for dynamically linked executables that must be run with elevated privileges.
-Renamed to `qsafeexec` to more clearly indicate its origins (Grid Engine commands all start with `q`).

-`safe_exec` is copyright (C) 2011 Dave Love, University of Liverpool (`d.love@liverpool.ac.uk`).
+Based on `safe_exec` by Dave Love, University of Liverpool (`d.love@liverpool.ac.uk`), who said about that:

-> The `qsafeexec` wrapper program is intended to address a Grid Engine
+> The `safe_exec` wrapper program is intended to address a Grid Engine
 > security issue (CVE-2012-0208), but might be of more general use.
 >
 > The issue concerns a trivial remote root on execution hosts for